Ng-95/INT-filter/README.md

 Send packet.

 #### send_int_probe.py
+Based on SR and INT-path, each host send probe packet to a host which is not in the same pod.

+### send_data.py
-Based on SR, Server1 and Server8 send data packet to other servers.
+Based on SR, server1, server3, server6 and server8 send randomly-generated traffic (packet size = 1kB) to the other servers.
-Here we can control the traffic rate and forwarding path.

 ### receive
 Receive packet and parse it.